squared9/Self-driving-Car/Behavioral_Cloning/README.md

 I tried adding random noise (Gaussian, salt & pepper etc.) however this resulted in very long training times to get it to the level of expected accuracy.

 Images were passed into training process using a generator in order to avoid running out of memory.
+Due to not having an analog controller, I relied on provided training data that can be found in the **"data"** directory.

 # Step-by-step